Latest Update: November 18, 2020

 - Community Agreement and Compacts

-- Update as of August 20, 2020: All Harvard-related travel, both international and domestic, is prohibited until further notice and should not be planned or scheduled at this time.
+- Nov.
+4, 2020: Post-Travel COVID Testing and Quarantine Policy: All Harvard-related travel, both international and domestic, is prohibited until further notice and should not be planned or scheduled at this time.
 The University also strongly discourages personal travel, both international and domestic.

 - Effective August 1, 2020, all visitors and returning residents entering Massachusetts must follow new travel orders.
 Review the new travel order, exemptions, and protocols.